-The 2-way pressure regulator dealt with earlier might be used, for example, when a constant low pressure is required for a clamping device in a by-pass circuit of the hydraulic installation (as in Exercise 11).
+The 2-way pressure regulator dealt with earlier might be used, for example, when a constant low pressure is required for a clamping device in a by-pass circuit of the hydraulic installation.

-Example In the example shown here, however, problems may arise with the 2-way pressure regulator.
+In the example shown here, however, problems may arise with the 2-way pressure regulator.